 How to get in?

-Once the inlet entrance has been identified proceed up its quarter of a mile long neck and into the inner bay.
+Once the inlet entrance has been identified proceed up its ¼ mile-long neck and into the inner bay.
 Depths of 15 metres will be found at the entrance, decreasing to 8.8 metres, about two-thirds of the way up, and then at the top end 2.8 metres.
 Where the inner bay starts to open out it shelves gradually to 1.5 metres and then continues to shallow onto the north shore.

 Why visit here?